Etudes and Variations on Nonlinear Dynamics and Chaos

 The output and the program itself are shown in these snapshots: results of s.pro, p.1, results of s.pro, p.2

 The script prints out time t and s(t), at the time of its local maximum (i.e. when v=s' changes sign).
 Results show that all even powers of v in the equation lead to closed, periodic orbits.
-S returns to its starting value with 10 digit acuracy.
-All odd powers meanwhile lead to inward spirals and end up at (s,v)=(1,0) point of phase space (a spiral sink).
+S returns to its starting value with 10 digit accuracy.
+All odd powers meanwhile lead to inward spirals and end up at (s,v) = (1,0) point of phase space (a spiral sink).
 Why?

 Not so if q is odd: the power of perturbation, (-vq)v, stays negative and steadily saps energy out of the system's oscillations, making them die exponentially fast.
 We see this in the decay of amplitude in numerical results above.

-Numerical investigation of chaos in Lorenz dynamical system
+⚂ Numerical investigation of chaos in Lorenz attractor

 Program lorenz-poincare.pro solves the Lorenz system for different values of parameter "r" (recomm. value of Rayleigh number r = 25 or 28; the other parameters are standard, recommended by Lorentz, Prandtl number σ=10, aspect ratio of convection rolls b=8/3).